 All sub-lineages are still detected by RT-PCR tests, but BA.1,3,4, and 5 (but not BA.2) exhibit S-gene target failure with some assays that can be used as a proxy prior to sequencing, as seen with VOC Alpha (and due to the same deletion as found in Alpha).
 Due to the dominance of Omicron within Switzerland, the absence of S-gene target failure is currently a good proxy for BA.2 infection.
+Likewise, its absence is soon expected to be indicative of a BA-4/5 infection rather than a BA.1 infection.
 All Omicron variants contain deletions in the N-gene that results in N-gene dropout when using the PCR test from Huwel Life Sciences, Hyderabad, India.
-Antigenic tests are still able to detect this variant.
+Antigenic tests are still able to detect these variants.